vecel/mcmc-decipher/README.md

 We define a probability distribution <b>&#960;</b> on <b>S</b> according to probabilities mentioned above.
 We use Metropolis-Hastings algorithm and after many iterations we get a sample from the distribution <b>&#960;</b> (more details in the next section).

 #### Intuition
 Since distribution <b>&#960;</b> is very closely linked to a real language it is very non-uniform.
-Obviously texts that resemble real language are more probable that gibberish.
+Obviously texts that resemble real language are more probable than gibberish.
 That is why we will land in the most probable solutions much more often.
 We hope that the most probable texts are close to the correct message.
 </div>

 ### Approach